Today we are visiting Latrun Monastery and its store. But first let’s begin with directions, history, and concerts.

 Latrun Monastery is located next to Latrun Interchange on road #1 (Tel-Aviv – Jerusalem highway).
-And it’s the only Trappist monastery in Israel.
+And it is the only Trappist monastery in Israel.

-If you take a look at the photo above, you’ll see that the gate is closed.
-We’ve arrived a little early and the monastery was still closed.
+If you take a look at the photo above, you will see that the gate is closed.
+We have arrived a little early, and the monastery was still closed.

 Opening Hours of the Monastery: all week except Sunday and Christian holidays, 9-11 a.m. and 3.30-4-30 p.m.